1. Transport

 In its current form, the Elizabeth line was first proposed in the 1980s, shelved in the 1990s, and finally approved in the 2000s.
-Over 10,000 workers have been hired to finish the 13-year project since construction first started in 2009 but that doesn’t mean it is finished.
+Over 10,000 workers have been hired to finish the 13-year project since construction first started in 2009 and now it can finally be said that the Elizabeth Line route is finished – pretty much, at least.

 The Elizabeth line, according to TfL, “adds around 10% more capacity to central London’s rail network as well as an estimated £42bn to the UK economy”.
 (Lilac is the official colour of this line, which extends 73 miles through new tunnels under London through Shenfield and Reading.)